Process and Schedule

 Who Can Apply

-Organizations must have a primary focus of serving individuals with intellectual or developmental disabilities, their caregivers, and families.
+Organizations must have a primary focus of serving people with intellectual or developmental disabilities.
+Programs eligible for funding include education, advocacy, employment, the arts, and supportive, inclusive, or independent housing.

 We will not consider requests for: